dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 #========= interactive ====================
 r.interactive()
 ```
-With this it's easy also to follow along this post if you want to try to solve it that way ot to analyze the reading
+With this, it's easy to follow this post if you want to try to solve it that way or analyze the reading.

-Also since I did some write ups of heap challenges before I will skip some basic details of the techniques that will be used, but if you are not familiar with heap exploitation you can read the following articles before if you like:
+Also, since I did some write-ups of heap challenges before, I will skip some basic details of the techniques that will be used, but if you are not familiar with heap exploitation, you can read the following articles before if you like:

 [https://heap-exploitation.dhavalkapil.com/](https://heap-exploitation.dhavalkapil.com/)
 [https://github.com/shellphish/how2heap](https://github.com/shellphish/how2heap)